rpatterson/nOrg/doc/design.rst

     be as email-like as possible and a node should be able to be sent as an email by only adding headers.

-collaboration with security
+collaboration through cryptography
     Nodes may be assigned to entities, be they individuals, groups, etc..
-Assignment is not considered *accepted*, however, unless the assignment is cryptographically signed by the entity.
+Assignment is not considered *accepted*, however, unless the assignment is cryptographically signed by one of a set of configured identities.

 Derivation and Deviation from `org-mode`_
 =========================================